Blow-up dynamics for smooth finite energy radial data solutions to the self-dual Chern-Simons-Schr\"odinger equation: Introduction

 Within each equivariance class, a natural question is the dynamics beyond the threshold.
 At the threshold charge, in addition to the vortex solution $Q^{(m)}$, there is an explicit finite-time blow-up solution

 which is obtained by applying the pseudoconformal transform to $Q^{(m)}$.
 Recently, the first and second authors gave a quantitative description of the dynamics in the vicinity of $S^{(m)}(t)$.
-When $m\geq1$, the authors in \cite{KimKwon2019arXiv} constructed pseudoconformal blow-up solutions\footnote{We mean by a pseudoconformal blow-up solution, a finite-time blow-up solution $u$ that decomposes as $u(t,r)\approx S^{(m)}(t,r)+z(t,r)$ with some regular $z(t,r)$ near the blow-up time.} with a prescribed asymptotic profile.
+When $m\geq1$, the authors in \cite{KimKwon2019arXiv} constructed pseudoconformal blow-up solutions with a prescribed asymptotic profile.
+Here, a pseudoconformal blow-up solution means a finite-time blow-up solution $u$ that decomposes as $u(t,r)\approx S^{(m)}(t,r)+z(t,r)$ with some regular $z(t,r)$ near the blow-up time.
 Moreover, they exhibited the \emph{rotational instability} (see the discussion following \eqref{eq:RotationalInstability}) of these solutions.
-This is a backward construction, and an analogue of the construction of Bourgain-Wang solutions and their instability in the NLS context \cite{BourgainWang1997,MerleRaphaelSzeftel2013AJM}.
+This is a backward construction, and an analogue of the construction of Bourgain--Wang solutions and their instability in the NLS context \cite{BourgainWang1997,MerleRaphaelSzeftel2013AJM}.

 On the other hand, when $m\geq1$, the same authors \cite{KimKwon2020arXiv} studied conditional stability of pseudoconformal blow-up solutions in the context of the Cauchy problem.
 Indeed, they considered the forward construction problem, and constructed a codimension one set of initial data leading to pseudoconformal blow-up, i.e.,